12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 ShobuYesMedium30 minMulti-board linked play

-QuoridorYesEasy15 minSimplest rules, deep play
+QuoridorYesEasy15 minSimplest rules, deep spatial play

-YINSHYesMedium30 minElegant sacrifice mechanism
+YINSHYesMedium30 minElegant sacrifice mechanic

 • Want something easier to teach?
 Santorini or Quoridor